 A: The first comprehensive ecological studies of the Bay date back to the 1970s when the system was in much better condition.
 Since then, there has been a lot of research, but we don’t understand completely:

 - Why the oyster populations collapsed so quickly

 - Why they haven’t recovered despite millions of dollars of investment

 - Whether their decline is a symptom of a larger problem in the Bay or an isolated problem

 - What extent the oyster population collapse is impacting the larger ecosystem

 Restoration efforts so far have not resulted in population recovery, and we need to understand why.
 Were past restoration projects designed to optimize success or would something different work better?
 Are there so few oysters that there aren’t enough spat in the Bay?
 We do know a lot, but there are still plenty of unanswered questions.
 ABSI’s research is a large-scale, multi-disciplinary long-term study that is specifically focused on trying to address these knowledge gaps, with the help of stakeholders that understand the history of the Bay.

 A: No, the ABSI hatchery is intended for research and restoration only.
-We are hosting an experimental hatchery that is designed to produce commercial quantities of seed in a very small mobile space to kickstart restoration in the Bay, but at the moment this is not a commercial enterprise.
+The purpose of the hatchery is to generate spat on shell and individual juveniles for restoration and research.
+The ABSI Shellfish Hatchery is not permitted to sell seed for aquaculture.
+We are hosting an experimental hatchery that is designed to produce commercial quantities of seed in a very small mobile space to kickstart restoration in the Bay, but this is not a commercial enterprise.